replicatedhq/replicated-docs/docs/enterprise/status-viewing-details.md

 ## Resource Statuses

-Possible application statuses are "Missing", "Unavailable", "Degraded", "Ready" and "Updating".
-"Missing" indicates that informers have yet to report back their status.
+Possible application statuses are Missing, Unavailable, Degraded, Ready and Updating.

+_Missing_ is an initial deployment state indicating that informers have not reported their status because the application has just been deployed and the underlying resource has not been created yet.
+After the resource is created, the status changes.
+However, if a resource changes from another state to Missing, then the resource was either deleted or the resource failed.

 Below is a table of resources that are supported and conditions that contribute to each status: